 The IPython Notebook system allows users to share notebooks with each other, enabling easier working without installations, dramatically reducing lost time.
 The easier learning curve also typically means shorter time before mastery, including writing and testing your own programs and code—including in other fields.
 The down side to Python for data science is less data visualization power.

 Python for data science works in many of the same ways and there is little need to learn them both.
 However, for some beginner users, Python may be easier to learn due to its simpler syntax.

 Conversely, for those with more statistical background or more statistical analysis demands, R for data science may be a better choice.
 Decide based on the data problems you will solve, your ability to learn and master the tool, how much data visualization you expect to do, and the current standards in your specific vertical.

 How is Data Visualization Used in Data Science?

 Data scientists represent data in the form of graphs, charts and other visualizations.
 These data visualizations allow users to “see” insights that are invisible in excel sheets of data.
 For example, you may want to depict how certain trends in data relate to each other, or how multiple factors coincide.

 Data visualization environments are a common mode of deploying the results of data science to a broader audience, for example, by using web-based tools that allow exploration and interaction with the resulting data.
 To support effective data visualization, a system must have access to the relevant data science outputs and have intuitive interaction capabilities.

 Visualizing the data in a scatter-plot or other graph can reveal patterns and relationships that are impossible to observe otherwise.
 It can also suggest further avenues for research, and new business strategies.
-Learn more about data visualization in our Complete Introduction to Data Visualization article, or explore OmniSci’s Interactive Visual Analytics Demos.
+Learn more about data visualization in our Complete Introduction to Data Visualization article, get started with our Data Science Platform, or explore OmniSci’s Interactive Visual Analytics Demos.